cyrillglockner/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 }
 ```

-The `PlayerMove` type has one field, `delta`, with type three possible values: -1, 0, and 1.
+The `PlayerMove` type has one field, `delta`, with three possible values: -1, 0, and 1.

 ###### Concept Graph